The Design Edit: Thanksgiving Tablescape: Where Timeless Design Meets the Beauty of the Outdoors

 Blending Modern and Vintage: A Timeless Approach

 I love the way a well-designed space can feel both nostalgic and fresh, which is why I often mix vintage with contemporary elements.
-For this Thanksgiving table, I chose mid-century white porcelain dinner plates—clean, timeless, and elegant—paired with pearl-edged salad plates that nod to a more vintage, classic style.
+For this Thanksgiving table, I chose mid-century white porcelain dinner platesโclean, timeless, and elegantโpaired with pearl-edged salad plates that nod to a more vintage, classic style.

 The place setting is a mix of old and new.
 The placemat is from Juliska.
 The bottom plate is mid-century porcelain bought in Scandinavia in the 1960s.
 The top plate is a modern piece from Casa Nova.
 The napkin is one I sell on my site.
 My flatware and Waterford are items I was gifted when I married almost 35 years ago!